carapace/core/pkg/handlers/README.md

 */
 package mock

+import (
+	"github.com/carapace/core/internal/core"
+	)

-# The version and kind used to identify the correct handler
+// The version and kind used to identify the correct handler const (
-const (
 	Version = "v0"
 	Kind    = "mock"